OGRECave/ogre/Docs/src/rtss.md

 	return true;
 }
 ```

+## Customizing the default RenderState {#rtss_custom_api}

+Lets say, you wanted to globally change the default per-pixel lighting mode of the RTSS back to the FFP style per-vertex lighting.
+For this you have to grab the global RenderState associated with the active material scheme,  as

+@snippet Components/Bites/src/OgreAdvancedRenderControls.cpp rtss_per_pixel

+Next, you have to create the FFPLighting SRS that should be used for shader generation and *add* to the set.

+@note adding a SRS will automatically override the default SRS for the same stage.
+In the example we override the Ogre::RTShader::FFP_LIGHTING stage.

 ## Creating shader based technique {#rtssTech}
 This step will associate the given technique with a destination shader generated based technique.
 Calling the `Ogre::RTShader::ShaderGenerator::createShaderBasedTechnique()` will cause the system to generate internal data structures associated with the source technique and will add new technique to the source material.
 This new technique will have the scheme name that was passed as an argument to this method and all its passes will contain shaders that the system will generate and update during the application runtime.